dialogic-godot/documentation/documentation/characters-and-portraits.md

 ![image](/media/portrait_list_buttons.png)

 *Note: Groups are not actually saved.
-Instead a portrait in gets the name Group/Portrait.
+Instead, a portrait gets the name "Group" or "Portrait".
 This means empty groups will get lost when leaving the editor.*

 ---

 ## 3. Preview

 The preview shows the selected portrait (or nothing, if you don't have a portrait).
-You can switch between a `Full view` that will size the character so it's fully visible, and a `Real size` view that shows the character at full scale.
+You can switch between a `Full view` that will size the character so it's fully visible and a `Real size` view that shows the character at full scale.

 ---